Logo Voyage

 Easy way to assess slope, 30° or more involves risk

-If going off piste despite warnings you should know how to evaluate the current risks, avoid them where possible, and have safety equipment and know-how to increase your survival chances would you be unlucky.
+If going into avalanche terrain, you should know how to evaluate the current risks, avoid them where possible, and have safety equipment and know-how to increase your survival chances.

-Those moving in terrain prone to avalanches can reduce risks by choosing their path: avoiding weak areas where it is easy to cause an avalanche, and avoiding areas where getting hit is easy or especially dangerous because of likeliness of getting trapped, hurt by obstacles, swept over cliffs etc. Narrow river valleys or gullies can be "avalanche traps" and even small avalanches can be fatal.
+• Choose your path carefully: avoid weak areas where it is easy to cause an avalanche, and avoid areas where getting hit is easy or especially dangerous because of likeliness of getting trapped, hurt by obstacles, swept over cliffs etc. Narrow river valleys or gullies can be "avalanche traps" and even small avalanches can be fatal.
 Wind-swept ridges with little snow are among the safest places to move – but watch out for the cornices!

-Where an avalanche is possible, a group should move one by one, so that only one is likely to be hit if it does occur, leaving the others ready to call for help, and start searching or give first aid.
+• A group should move one by one, so that only one is likely to be hit if it does occur, leaving the others ready to help.
 A tight group of skiers is also more likely to cause an avalanche than several individual ones.
 Ensure good communication, so that everybody is aware of and understands decisions made.

 Risk factors